 Markus Jennings was hired as the Associate Athletics Director for External Affairs on July 7, 2014.
 Jennings came to Sacramento State from Kent State where he was the Assistant Athletics Director/Director of Athletic Advancement.

 With the Hornets, Jennings oversees the department's external operations which includes fundraising, marketing, branding, promotion, media relations and ticket sales.
 In addition to oversight of Athletics’ External Relations, Jennings is the department’s liaison with Learfield Sports, Sacramento State’s corporate and media rights holder, along with serving as the liaison with the University’s Advancement office.
-He also serves as the sport adminstrator for men's and women's basketball, as well as men's and women's track and field.
+He also serves as the sport administrator for men's and women's basketball, as well as men's and women's track and field.

 In 2016, the Athletics Advancement team has raised a department-record total of $1.3 million in support.
 Major gift support of donors giving $25,000 or more has increased by over 400 percent in less than two years under Jennings’ watch.
 The Hornet Club, the annual fund for Sacramento State Athletics, has reached record levels of support.
 In 2015, the Hornet Club generated an all-time high of better than 57 percent new donor membership from the previous year.
 In 2016 that membership number increased another 58 percent to over 900 members.

 A former baseball player at New Mexico State, Jennings worked in the private sector for 14 years before returning to athletics as a special assistant to the A.D. at NMSU in 2007.
 The following year, he became the development director for athletics at Valparaiso University.
 While with the Crusaders, he spearheaded a capital campaign for the basketball program and also negotiated the department's apparel and footwear agreement.